-For the study group that is asked questions and shown videos, there are questions about depression, suicide and domestic violence.
-If you are assigned to this group and if your answers to these questions show that you may be depressed, suicidal or are currently in an abusive relationship, a health worker here at the clinic will follow-up with you but will not know what you may be having trouble with.
+For both groups there are questions about depression, suicide and domestic violence.
+If your answers to these questions show that you may be depressed, suicidal or are currently in an abusive relationship, a health worker here at the clinic will follow-up with you to offer support and/or referral but will not know what you may be having trouble with.
 For example, the healthcare worker will not know whether you indicated that you are suicidal or whether you indicated that you are in an abusive relationship.
-We will not share your actual answers with staff at the clinic.
+We will not share your actual answers with study staff at the clinic.
 You can decide what information you want to share with the healthcare worker.